OUR GLOBAL CURRICULUM

-At our school, we provide pupils with a global curriculum based on knowledge and skills that is relevant for the 21st century.
+At Maundene Primary School and the Inspire Partnership we provide pupils with a global curriculum based on knowledge and skills that is relevant for the 21st century.
 These skills are critically important for future success.
 We believe that global learning helps pupils make sense of the increasingly complex and rapidly changing world in which they live.
 Our curriculum enables pupils to think critically about world issues and to develop an awareness of the impact our own actions can have on others.

 The six themes children are exposed to across all year groups are: